awakedev/rpsgame/README.md

+# Rock-Paper-Scissors
-# rock paper scissors game js
+a basic rock paper scissors game created in JS